CrispyShin/vocabking/README.md

 ## 🚀 Installation
 1. Go to the [Releases](https://github.com/CrispyShin/vocabking/releases/tag/v1.0.0) page
 2. Download the latest `VocabKing.zip`
+3. Extract the zip file to your preferred folder
-3. Double-click to run (Windows 10/11 recommended)
+4. Double-click `VocabKing.exe` inside the extracted folder to run (Windows 10/11 recommended)

 ## 📚 How to Use
 1. Add a new deck or import from Excel